-The project task of VOGELBUSCH is the utilization of sugars from hemicellulose, a substance from which - in addition to cellulose and lignin - lignocellulose consists, which forms the supporting structure of plants.
+The project task of VOGELBUSCH Biocommodities GmbH is the utilization of sugars from hemicellulose, a substance from which - in addition to cellulose and lignin - lignocellulose consists, which forms the supporting structure of plants.
 Lab test series are carried out with inhouse yeast strains to ferment the often incompletely exploited C5 sugars from hemicellulose to gain products such as fodder yeast and ethanol.
-VOGELBUSCH's objective of this research is to deepen the knowledge in the field of raw material preparation and fermentation of raw materials of the 2nd generation.
+In addition, Vogelbusch's objective of this research is to deepen the knowledge in the field of preparation and fermentation of raw materials of the socalled 2nd generation.

 Gunter Brodl has been with Vogelbusch for 37 years, 25 years as President of Vogelbusch USA.

-Gunter established Vogelbusch USA over 25 years ago and under his dedicated leadership grew the company into one of the premier suppliers of process engineering packages for the fuel ethanol industry.
+Gunter established VOGELBUSCH USA Inc. over 25 years ago and under his dedicated leadership grew the company into one of the premier suppliers of process engineering packages for the fuel ethanol industry.
 Today, Vogelbusch-designed facilities in North America produce over 1.5 billion gallons of ethanol annually.

-Gunter will continue as a member of the Vogelbusch USA Board of Directors and will serve as an advisor and consultant to the company.
+Gunter will continue as a member of the VOGELBUSCH USA Inc. Board of Directors and will serve as an advisor and consultant to the company.

 We are pleased to announce that Anthony Varnas has been named as Gunter’s successor.
-Tony has been with Vogelbusch USA for over 20 years, most recently as Vice President of Engineering.
+Tony has been with VOGELBUSCH USA Inc. for over 20 years, most recently as Vice President of Engineering.